crumpledstudio/AppPortfol/api/README.md

 ## Running the server

-1) Launch the app from the Terminal:
+1) Launch the api from the Terminal:

     $ node server.js